polyformproject/commercial.polyformproject.org/terms.md

 - share copies of the software or documentation with with others not licensed by this agreement

 - make the software available to others as software-as-a-service

+- assist or allow others to use the software against the terms of this agreement

 ## Versions